cs-uob/COMS10012/exercises/posix/src/act1/git1.md

 On another note - if you just want to print a simple string in C, then please use puts not printf.
 Printf with one argument is silly and, depending on how you write it, also insecure.
 |||

 Do a `git status` and you will see `main.c` in red under _untracked files_ - this is a new file that git does not know about yet.
-Do `git add main.c` followed by another `git status` and the file is now gren under _files to be committed_.
+Do `git add main.c` followed by another `git status` and the file is now green under _files to be committed_.

 Commit the file with `git commit -m "first file"` or something like that - you need double quotes if you want spaces in your commit message.
 Try `git status` again and you should see _nothing to commit, working tree clean_ which means git is up to date with your files.
 Try `git log` and you will see that there is now one commit in the log.

 |||advanced
 Every git commit must have a commit message.
 You can either add one with the `-m` flag, or leave that off and git will drop you into the system default editor to write one.
 That is normally vi, which has a unique set of keyboard commands (the command to quit is `:q` followed by ENTER).
 You can run the shell command `export EDITOR=nano` to change your default editor, then a raw `git commit` will launch nano.
-If you want to keep this setting when you relaunch your shell next time you log in, then the export line has to go in a file called `.bashrc` in your home directory, which is a file that the bash shell processes when it starts up.
+If you want to keep this setting when you relaunch your shell next time you log in, then the export line has to go in a file called `.profile` in your home directory, which is a file that the bash shell processes when it starts up.

-To keep a bashrc file around when vagrant rebuilds your VM if you're on a lab machine, I would put the file in `/vagrant/.bashrc` as that is backed up (it ends up in the folder on the host machine with the Vagrantfile) and then put the following command in your non-privileged provisioning block from the last advanced note: `ln -s /vagrant/.bashrc /home/vagrant/.bashrc`.
+To keep a profile file around when vagrant rebuilds your VM if you're on a lab machine, I would put the file in `/vagrant/.profile` as that is backed up (it ends up in the folder on the host machine with the Vagrantfile) and then put the following command in your non-privileged provisioning block from the last advanced note: `ln -s /vagrant/.profile /home/vagrant/.profile`.
 This creates a soft link like you have already seen in `/bin` earlier.
 |||

 ## Ignoring files